 - Adequate staff recognition and gender-sensitive workload allocation: The currently small number of staff and students allows for effective direct/informal access to support.
 However, the EEC recommends that the Department, Faculty and University revisit their expectations and allocation of responsibilities to ensure that staff gets adequate credit and recognition for their contribution to student support.
-Moreover, the EEC recommends that the work allocation related to the overall running of the Department's LLM programmes is gender-sensitive, enabling all staff to find time for their own professional development while meeting the Departments' teaching and student support needs as a community of colleagues.
-Both will be necessary to ensure the delivery of high-quality and sustainable LLM programmes with a growing number of LLM students and their potentially varying needs (eg different educational backgrounds and prior exposure to (traditional) research and writing processes or practice-based assignments). - Support of research/writing skills development: The EEC invites the teaching team to reassess systematically the way in which they support adequately the development of research/writing skills of students. - Availability of administrative and practical support: The EEC understands that increased secretarial support has freed academic staff from certain clerical responsibilities (eg social media, website) to allow them to focus on academic student support.
+Moreover, the EEC recommends that the work allocation is gender-sensitive, enabling all staff to find time for their own professional development while meeting the Departments' teaching and student support needs as a community of colleagues.
+Both will be necessary to ensure the delivery of a high-quality and sustainable programme with a growing number of LLM students and their potentially varying needs (eg different educational and linguistic backgrounds and prior exposure to research and writing processes or practice-based assignments). - Adequate resources and institutional support: The EEC understands (based on our on-site visit discussions with staff) that resources have been provided to the LLM stream Criminal Justice and Human Rights, enabling colleagues to set up an institute for the advancing of criminal law studies and structured interaction with legal practice and ongoing law reform endeavours.
+The EEC recommends that careful consideration is given to how best to support also the staff introducing the LLM Sustainability and Human Rights, providing adequate resources for tailored student support and thereby fostering the success and sustainability of the programme. - Support of research/writing skills development: The EEC invites the teaching team to reassess systematically the way in which they support the development of research/writing skills of a potentially increasingly diverse student cohort. - Availability of administrative and practical support: The EEC understands that increased secretarial support has freed academic staff from certain clerical responsibilities (eg social media, website) to allow them to focus on academic student support.
 The EEC recommends that adequate support is made available also for the needs of the new cohort of students.
 While there is experience with working students from running the existing LLM streams, additional needs might need to be met, eg if there is an increasing number of international students enrolling for the LLM Sustainability and Human Rights.
 This could include the needs for practical support regarding housing and transport.
-There also needs to be consideration and clear communication of what support is accessible for students during the evening, given that classes will be held outside normal office hours, without relying entirely on the good will of academic staff. - Electronic resources: Students currently enrolled on the LLM stream Criminal Justice and Human Rights mentioned that they missed access to some electronic resources, referring specifically to Taylor & Francis and
+There also needs to be consideration and clear communication of what support is accessible for students during the evening, given that classes will be held outside normal office hours, without relying entirely on the good will of academic staff.